davidspiritu/quiz-app/README.md

 Run `npx nx serve` or `nx serve` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Running unit tests

+Run `npx nx run quiz-app:lint` run linter

+Run `npx nx test` to execute the unit tests via [Jest](https://jestjs.io).

 ## Build

 Run `npx nx build` or `nx build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 It will automatically be a production build.

-## Running unit tests
+## Deploy

-Run `npx nx run quiz-app:lint` run linter

-Run `npx nx test` to execute the unit tests via [Jest](https://jestjs.io).
+Run `npm run builddeploy` or `npx run builddeploy` to build and deploy the application to firebase.

 ## Further help